Notts seal promotion to Championship top flight

 This is Notts' fifth promotion since two-division cricket was first introduced in 2000, but they have only once gone up as champions - in 2004.

-The exact structure of county cricket for 2023 is yet to finally be determined, although changes proposed in former ECB supremo Sir Andrew Strauss's High Performance Review, published last week, are targeted for implementation in time for the 2024 season.
+The exact structure of county cricket for 2023 is yet to finally be determined, although changes proposed in former ECB supremo Sir Andrew Strauss's high performance review, published last week, are targeted for implementation in time for the 2024 season.

 - The champion ignored by the world: Meet Ora Washington, who fought to make her name in racially segregated America